 Surgery is the most effective local treatment for melanomas.
-Small tumors (<2 cm in diameter) that are not attached to the underlying tissue layers, are well defined and grow slowly and are generally benign, allowing the dog to heal completely through surgery.
-Large, ill-defined, rapidly growing tumors (> 2 cm) with ulceration are difficult to remove completely by surgery.
+Small tumours (<2 cm in diameter) that are not attached to the underlying tissue layers, are well defined and grow slowly tend to be benign and easily excisable.
+Large, ill-defined, rapidly growing tumours (> 2 cm) with ulceration can make surgical excision challenging.

-Because melanomas are so invasive and can spread quickly, wide margins need to be calculated when the tumor is removed.
+Because melanomas are so invasive and can spread quickly, wide margins need to be calculated when the tumour is removed.
 With melanomas that occur on the gums, it is possible that this involves the removal of part of the upper or lower jaw.
 With melanomas in the cheeks, lips or tongue, bone removal is often not necessary.
-In general, a margin of 1 to 3 cm should be calculated depending on the degree of the tumor (ideally 1 layer of tissue).
-If only incomplete margins (space around the tumor) can be obtained, the combination of surgery with radiotherapy or additional treatments such as chemotherapy and immunotherapy should be considered - although the efficacy of chemotherapy and immunotherapy against metastases is still under investigation.
+In general, a margin of 1 to 3 cm should be calculated depending on the degree of the tumour (ideally 1 layer of tissue).
+If only incomplete margins (space around the tumour) can be obtained, the combination of surgery with radiotherapy or additional treatments such as chemotherapy and immunotherapy should be considered - although the efficacy of chemotherapy and immunotherapy against metastases is still under investigation.

 - Curative radiotherapy (with healing intent):

-- Malignant melanomas generally respond well to dose fractionation (with a total of 6 fractions either 1x / week for 6 weeks or 2x / week for 3 weeks).
+- Malignant melanomas generally respond well to dose fractionation (with a total of 6 fractions either once per week for 6 weeks or twice per week for 3 weeks).

-Response to treatment occurs fairly quickly (tumor size decreases within weeks of first treatment).
+Response to treatment occurs fairly quickly (tumour size decreases within weeks of first treatment).

-The prognosis improves as the tumor is located more at the front of the mouth, there is no radiographic evidence of bone damage and no microscopically detectable cancer cells are present.
+The prognosis improves as the tumour is located more at the front of the mouth, there is no radiographic evidence of bone damage and no microscopically detectable cancer cells are present.